ADALS 2026 · APAC Digital Inclusion & Accessibility Leadership Summit

 About ADALS 2026

-ADALS 2026 is the first edition of the APAC Digital Inclusion and Accessibility Leadership Summit: a leadership-level gathering at the meeting point of AI, Aging, and Accessibility.
+ADALS 2026 is the first edition of the APAC Digital Inclusion and Accessibility Leadership Summit: a leadership-level gathering at the meeting point of Accessibility, Aging, and AI.
 It is convened by the APAC Authentic Inclusion Association (亞太包容創新協會) and held in Taipei on 17 and 18 September 2026.

 Why now.
 The EU’s European Accessibility Act came into force in June 2025, putting immediate pressure on Asia-Pacific exporters.
 WCAG 2.2 is the current standard and WCAG 3.0 is still being written, yet no regional forum is turning either into local practice.
 And Japan, Taiwan, and South Korea are among the world’s fastest-aging societies, where technology-enabled accessibility, such as AI, is becoming a necessity rather than an option.
 ADALS exists to give the region its own table for these questions.